 Video Boards: The stadium video boards are 128 feet by 40 feet and are among the highest picture quality in the NFL.
 The LED ribbon panels are installed along the east and west 300-level and west 200-level.
 NFL scores are displayed on the left side of the two main video boards.
 Stats appear on the lower right side of the two main video boards.
 Game score and game in progress information appears on the two main video boards and on the ribbon panels.

 Mobile Ticketing: All guests are required to enter Bears home games at Soldier Field using a mobile ticket.
 Mobile tickets can be accessed via the free Chicago Bears Official App brought to you by Verizon.
 Single-game ticket buyers through Ticketmaster can download the free Chicago Bears Official App to access mobile tickets for entry.
-Season Ticket Holders, PNC Executive Suites, Proven IT Skyline Suite and single-game ticket buyers through Ticketmaster will also be able to manage tickets via their online accounts.
+Season Ticket Holders, PNC Executive Suites, Skyline Suite and single-game ticket buyers through Ticketmaster will also be able to manage tickets via their online accounts.

 We strongly recommend the following important tips: